-Reporting to the Sam Sheppard (Principal Investigator).
-The post holder is a member of a research group with responsibility for carrying out research in microbial genomics and bioinformatics.
-The post holder provides guidance to junior members of the research group including research assistants, PhD students, and/or project volunteers.
+Reporting to the Principal Investigator (Prof. Craig MacLean).
+The post holder is a member of the MacLean lab team who will be responsible for carrying out the genomic analysis and bioinformatic components of a UKRI Frontiers project on the evolutionary biology of antibiotic resistance.
+The post holder provides guidance to less experienced members of the research group, including postdocs, research assistants, technicians, and PhD and project students.